 What happens to a business when a shareholder goes bankrupt?

-Self-employed people are among those who sometimes get into debt trouble and need to file an assignment in bankruptcy or make a proposal to their creditors.
+Self-employed people are among those who sometimes get into debt trouble and need to file an assignment in bankruptcy (personal bankruptcy) or make a proposal (consumer proposal) to their creditors.
 Sometimes the cause for their debt problems is the business itself and other times the causes are entirely unrelated.
 But it always creates questions and sometimes concerns for anyone who has an interest in the business.

 The company is probably fine, unless it’s the problem